 We identify entities as variable interest entities either: (1) that do not have sufficient equity investment at risk to permit the entity to finance its activities without additional subordinated financial support, or (2) in which the equity investors lack an essential characteristic of a controlling financial interest.
 We perform ongoing qualitative assessments of our variable interest entities to determine whether we have a controlling financial interest in the variable interest entity and therefore are the primary beneficiary.
 As of December 31, 2014 and 2013, we had collaborative arrangements with two and five entities, respectively, that we considered to be variable interest entities.
-We are not the primary beneficiary for any of these entities as we do not have the power to direct the activities that most significantly impact the economic performance of our variable interest entities, the obligation to absorb losses, or the right to receive benefits from our variable interest entities that could potentially be significant to the variable interest entities.
-As of December 31, 2014, the total carrying value of our investments in variable interest entities was \$81.9 million, and was related to our investment in Regulus.
+We are not the primary beneficiary for any of these entities as we do not have the power to direct the activities that most significantly impact the economic performance of our variable interest entities, the obligation to absorb losses, or the right to receive benefits from our variable interest entities to add to our investment in variable interest entities was \$81.9 million, and was related to our investment in Regulus.
 Our maximum exposure to loss related to our collaborative arrangement variable interest entities is limited to the carrying value of our investments.